 Yes.
 SQLite is in the public domain.
 No claim of ownership is made to any part of the code.
 You can do anything you want with it.

 (14) How do I use a string literal that contains an embedded single-quote (') character?

 The SQL standard specifies that single-quotes in strings are escaped by putting two single quotes in a row.
-SQL works like the Pascal programming language in the regard.
-SQLite follows this standard.
+SQL works like the Pascal programming language in this regard.
 Example:INSERT INTO xyz VALUES('5 O''clock');

 (15) What is an SQLITE_SCHEMA error, and why am I getting one?

 An SQLITE_SCHEMA error is returned when a prepared SQL statement is no longer valid and cannot be executed.
 When this occurs, the statement must be recompiled from SQL using the sqlite3_prepare() API.
 An SQLITE_SCHEMA error can only occur when using the sqlite3_prepare(), and sqlite3_step() interfaces to run SQL.
 You will never receive an SQLITE_SCHEMA error from sqlite3_exec().
 Nor will you receive an error if you prepare statements using sqlite3_prepare_v2() instead of sqlite3_prepare().

 The sqlite3_prepare_v2() interface creates a prepared statement that will automatically recompile itself if the schema changes.
 The easiest way to deal with SQLITE_SCHEMA errors is to always use sqlite3_prepare_v2() instead of sqlite3_prepare().

 (16) Why does ROUND(9.95,1) return 9.9 instead of 10.0?
 Shouldn't 9.95 round up?